 5 drops lavender essential oil

-Tea tree oil ointment – Mix 1 ounce pure organic coconut oil with 10 drops Young Living Tea Tree oil.
-You can also add 1/2 ounce or less melted beeswax pellets to make the ointment thicker.
+Tea tree oil ointment – Mix 1-ounce pure organic coconut oil with 10 drops Young Living Tea Tree oil.
+Then you can also add 1/2 ounce or less melted beeswax pellets to make the ointment thicker.

 Linen Spritzer – Combine 4 oz water and 10 drops YL Tea Tree oil in a spray bottle.
-Refresh sheets and towels that have been in storage or use daily on any other sheets and towels.
+Then refresh sheets and towels that have been in storage or use daily on any other sheets and towels.

 Moisturizer Enhancer – Add a drop or two of this oil to any moisturizer or hair mask to support the skin and increase the effectiveness of these products.